wqking/eventpp/doc/scopedremover.md

 The functions `setDispatcher()` and `setCallbackList` sets the dispatcher or callback list, and reset the ScopedRemover object.

 The functions `removeListener` and `remove` remove the listener, similar to the same name functions in the underlying class (CallbackList, EventDispatcher, or EventQueue).
-They are useful to remove the listeners without destorying the ScopedRemover object.
+They are useful to remove the listeners without destroying the ScopedRemover object.
 The functions return `true` if the listener is removed successfully, `false` if the listener is not found.

 The other member functions that have the same names with the corresponding underlying class (CallbackList, EventDispatcher, or EventQueue).
 Those functions add listener to the dispatcher.